North is Community. Collaboration. Support.

 LCs are small groups of students who take two classes together and participate in a variety of activities all organized around a common theme that matches your interests — so from day one you’re making friends with people who share those interests.
 And because LCs are small, you’re building close-knit relationships with your professors as well.

 For first-year students who start at NVU-Johnson in the spring semester, our daylong Winter Welcome offers sessions on financial aid, academic advising and support, and other important information.
 You’ll also get to know other new students.
-We'll share more about this event in late fall.

 Residential Life and Service Learning Programs